 Table of Content:

-Sales leads: B2B and B2C lead generation
+Ideas to generate sales leads: B2B and B2C businesses

 What are sales leads?